RohanChampaneri11/ScheduleBOTGroup63/README.md

 ## Here are some ideas for the future collaborators
 These are example features that could be added to ScheduleBot in the future.

-### Weather for the next 3 days

-Currently weather is shown for a particular day.
-It can be shown for the next few days too.

-### Adding a Google Maps link for travel
-When the user blocks out time for travel from one place to another, along with calculating the distance and time required to travel, the bot can send a Google Maps link to help the user navigate.

 ### Edit event
 You can edit the event you created: